omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - add click to edit button on workout instance detail page.
         - only edit fields specific to that instance aka duration completed, times completed, dates completed etc.
         - may require an update view
-- might need to change ondelete to cascade for workout in workoutinstance.
 - get rid of pagination on workout list if not logged in but keep it if logged in.
         - just adding block pagination endblock gets rid of pagination in both situations
         - this will likely solve itself when endless scroll is added